Andy McDonald (ice hockey): Playing career

+Amateur

 McDonald was first coached by his father, who originally had him play defence, but moved him to forward when it became evident he would be too small to make a career as a defenceman.
 He played in the Strathroy & District Minor Hockey Association and moved onto the Elgin-Middlesex Chiefs AAA team.

 Andy played Junior B hockey for the Strathroy Rockets.
 In 1994–1995, he was named the Rockets Most Valuable Player and had the best plus-minus as a forward.
 From the OHA he received Eastern Division MVP, League MVP, and the OHA Player of the Year.
 In 1995–1996, he again had the best plus-minus as a forward, was Rocket Player of the Year, MVP, and Playoff MVP.
 He also received the Eastern Division MVP, League MVP, and League Player of the Year that season.
 In the playoffs Andy scored the game-winning goal in overtime of game six against the Aylmer Aces that gave the Rockets a huge upset win and their first playoff series win in 19 years.

 After being spotted playing in the Western Ontario Junior Hockey League by Stan Moore and Chris Wells, Andy spent four years with a full scholarship at Colgate University alongside fellow Strathroy native Darryl Campbell, the older brother of NHL defenseman Brian Campbell.
 He led the Division I Red Raiders, culminating his career there with an ECAC scoring championship, being named the ECAC Player of the Year, being selected for the ECAC All-Star Team and was a finalist for the coveted Hobey Baker Award and an All-American.
 He graduated with a degree in International Relations.